July 6 - 13, 2017

 + Raúl Esperante

-Dr. Raul Esperante holds a Bachelor Degree in Biology from the University of Valencia in Spain, and a Doctorate in Paleontology from the Loma Linda University, California.
-Since 2001 he has been working at the Geoscience Research Institute in Loma Linda in both research and teaching.
-He is interested in the processes of fossilization and how they relate to the rates of sedimentation and geologic time.
-Currently he is studying marine mammal fossils and sediments in Peru and Spain.
-Also he is interested in the interface between science and faith.
-He has given lectures at universities and museums in the United States, Europe, Central and South America, and Australia.
+Dr. Raúl Esperante holds a Bachelor Degree in Biology from the University of Valencia in Spain, and a Doctorate in Biology with emphasis on Paleontology from Loma Linda University, California.
+He is Senior Researcher at the Geoscience Research Institute and adjunct professor at Loma Linda University.
+His research includes the study of fossil marine mammals and sediments, sequence stratigraphy, ichnology, and ancient environments recorded in sedimentary rocks in Peru, Spain and Bolivia.
+He has given lectures at universities and museums in the United States, Europe, the Caribbean, Central and South America, and Australia.
 He frequently lectures at meetings of pastors, teachers and university students on topics related to the interface between science and faith, and the topics of creation and evolution.
 Dr. Esperante is a member of several scientific societies, including the Ichnological Association, the Geological Society of Spain, the Spanish Society of Paleontology, Society of Economic Paleontology and Mineralogy, and the International Palaeontological Association.
 His scientific articles have been published in the journals Geology, Journal of South American Earth Sciences, Palaios, Geologica Acta, Spanish Journal of Paleontology, and Palaeogeography, Palaeoclimatology and Palaeoecology.
 He enjoys gardening, photography and reading theology books.

 + Jim Gibson